FOREX-Dollar enjoys reprieve as euro, sterling feel the heat

 * Some diplomats see plan as way for China to push influence (Adds details, quotes)

-TOKYO/SYDNEY, June 10 The dollar index was on track for a modest weekly gain on Friday, having bounced off this week's one-month lows as the euro took a heavy spill while sterling stayed under a cloud on jitters over the upcoming Brexit vote.
+SYDNEY, June 10 The dollar clung to modest gains early on Friday, having bounced off one-month lows as the euro took a heavy spill while sterling stayed under a cloud on jitters over the upcoming Brexit vote.

 A Reuters report on Commerzbank looking to put billions of euros in vaults rather than pay a penalty charge for parking them with the European Central Bank appeared to have unsettled an already nervous market.